 Why is a product-market fit important?

 Product-market fit is a product lifecycle stage at which you realize that your brainchild will bring you success.
-Every startup needs to make sure that its product will meet some customers’ needs before the stakeholders invest in promotion.
+Every startup needs to make sure that its product will meet customers’ needs before the stakeholders invest in promotion.
 Otherwise, they risk spending money in vain.

-Now it’s time to learn how to find it.
+Now it’s time to learn how to achieve a product-market fit.

-How to achieve a product-market fit?
+How to Achieve a Product-Market Fit

-How to measure a product-market fit?
+How to Measure a Product-Market Fit

 - Net promoter score (NPS).
 This measurement allows companies to understand whether their clients would recommend their brand to friends and colleagues.
 To calculate it, you need to subtract the percentage of Detractors from the percentage of Promoters.
-Detractors are unsatisfied clients, and Promoters are people who admire your brand.
+Detractors are your unsatisfied clients, and Promoters are those who admire your brand.

 - Retention rate.
 It shows the percentage of clients a company is able to retain within a certain time period.
-Since it’s easier to keep an existing client than to acquire a new one, companies invest a lot in customer retention.
+Since it’s easier to keep an existing client than acquire a new one, companies invest a lot in customer retention.
 If clients buy again and again from a particular brand, it means that it satisfies their needs successfully.

-Last Updated: 29.09.2021
+Last Updated: 09.08.2022